Open House Festival

 Additional travel info

-A three minute walk down from West Norwood train station or a 15 minute up from Tulse Hill we are easily and readily accessible.
+A three minute walk down from West Norwood train station; a 15 minute walk or bus from Tulse Hill, or a 20 minute bus from Brixton.

 Access